 She had exquisite, smooth frame with no horns and or frills.
 Her narrow-tapered head ended with a high crest.
 The wyrmling’s eyes shone a keen emerald green.
 Her wings were large like the fire dragon, but her plates were oil black and translucent, just like her mother.
 He could see that there was a dark orange coloring to the scales of her wings and under-body.

 It is a girl, Mika Tsuki said, what shall we name her?

 He paused in thought for a moment.
 She was a hatchling yet she commanded such beauty and ferocity, her name must reflect this.
 Her name needed to be strong enough to protect her.

-Rork gestured toward the valley, below was The Lake of Kristal Aanso.
+Rork gestured toward the valley, below was The Lake of Kristal Aansoo.
 The melting snow creating springs down Sorg’s Mount.
-Across the lake, the forest edge could be seen with treetops covered in crystal like a glittering Christmas card.
+Across the lake one could see the forest edge with treetops covered in crystal like a glittering Christmas card.

 Look, my dear BlackHeart out there is the whole world.

 One day that world would be a safe world for dragons, it was his deepest hope.
 This was a thought he kept to himself.
 He turned back to look at Mika

 We have already been a part of her life for long enough, He said as he lifted BlackHeart.

 I agree I would not even stay after I laid the eggs, but we almost lost our whole clutch to mortals today.
 She got lucky.
 If she were not hidden who knows if we would have had any eggs left, Mika replied.